"The

 Equinox and Easter

-To get started... many assume that January 1 has always been pretty
+To get started... many of us assume January 1 has always been

-much the day set aside for celebrating the beginning of the new
+pretty much the day traditionally set aside for celebrating the

-year.
-Not so.
-From 14th to 16th century A.D., much of the Western
+14th to 16th century A.D., much of the Western world celebrated

-or they celebrated the coming of the new year on Easter,
+celebrated the coming of the new year on Easter, commemorating

 As